What’s your favorite color?

 - Previous reinforcement history of targeting.
 Our dogs may have a greater reinforcement history for targeting one of our hands over the other.
 It might kick right in when we put our hands out.
 If I hold out both of my hands, either empty or while holding small objects, my dogs will generally target my right hand, no matter what’s in it.
 That’s because I have taught them a hand target and I do it far more with my right hand than with my left.

 - Visual presentation.
 There are several ways that the visual presentation can affect the outcome.
 One is that dogs see colors differently from how we do.
 Another is that many dogs will regularly take the larger item.
-And of course, some dogs’ vision may be impaired on one side or the other.
+And of course, some dogs may be visually impaired on one side or the other.

 - Different sensory abilities of dogs and humans.
 This is related to #7.
-Our dogs may actually be affected by some stimulus we are unaware of.
+Some stimulus we are unaware of may affect our dog’s behavior.
 Maybe the hand that has the better treat has some leftover odor from a cleaning product.
 Eww.
 Better go for the other one…

 Some of these things can work out over time.
 But even in the best-case scenario, the paired stimulus preference assessment will need to be performed many times.